Gorongosa National Park

 Buffalo are being reintroduced to the park © PaulRae

-Even after being ravaged by 17 years of civil war and extensive poaching, Gorongosa National Park supports astounding biodiversity, with 398 bird species, 122 mammals, 34 reptiles and 43 amphibians that have been documented.
-Comfortable lodgings are available for visitors, and game viewing highlights include elephants, buffalo, lions, crocodiles and zebra.
+Experts have documented 398 bird species, 122 mammals, 34 reptiles, and 43 amphibians.
+Comfortable lodgings are available for visitors, and game viewing highlights include elephants, buffalo, lions, crocodiles, and zebra.

 Transport: There are traversable roads to the park from both Beira and Maputo, but it is advisable to make this trip in a 4x4 vehicle.

 Opening times: Park is closed between mid-December and mid-April.